Henrietta, New York: Demographics

-Communities and locations in the Town of Henrietta
+Communities in Henrietta

+East Henrietta

-The East Henrietta hamlet is located at the crossroads of East Henrietta (New York State Route 15A) and Lehigh Station Roads (New York State Route 253).
+The East Henrietta hamlet is located at the crossroads of East Henrietta (New York State Route 15A) and Lehigh Station roads (New York State Route 253).
 It was the site of the Monroe Academy, the first secondary school in the county, which later became Rush-Henrietta Senior High School.
-Also located at this intersection was the Kirby House, a nationally recognized example of Greek Revival architecture.
+Also located at this intersection was the Elihu Kirby House (1840), a nationally recognized example of Greek Revival architecture.
 It has since been relocated to a residential neighborhood near Stone Road in Henrietta.

-The West Henrietta hamlet is located at the crossroads of West Henrietta (Route 15) and Erie Station Roads.
-It is the site of the West Henrietta Baptist Church, built in 1838.
-The West Henrietta Post Office and the West Henrietta Fire Department building is next to the church.
-The building in which the Post Office and Fire Department are located was an old school house that dates back to the 1920s.
-The building has seen various renovations from school house to fire station.
-A pizza restaurant is located in a general store building that dates back to 1906.
-The Cartwright Inn building was built in 1831 and housed a restaurant for many decades and now is closed.
+West Henrietta

+The West Henrietta hamlet is located at the crossroads of West Henrietta (New York State Route 15) and Erie Station roads.
+This hamlet has several historic buildings: